MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaEntitlementManagementAccessPackageIncompatibleGroup.md

 ## SYNOPSIS
 Retrieve a list of the group objects that have been marked as incompatible on an accessPackage.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgEntitlementManagementAccessPackageIncompatibleGroup](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgEntitlementManagementAccessPackageIncompatibleGroup?view=graph-powershell-1.0)

 ## SYNTAX

 ```